How Does Dante Feel About Shay

 Conflict and Doubt

 Empathy and MentorshipAs the narrative progresses, Dante begins to empathize with Shay’s struggle to find purpose amid technological chaos.
 He sees in Shay a reflection of his own younger self, before the weight of divine judgment settled upon him.
 This empathy evolves into a tentative mentorship, where Dante offers guidance not through dogma but through shared vulnerability.
-The mentor‑student dynamic underscores a critical shift: how does Dante feel about Shay becomes less about judgment and more about companionship.
+The mentor‑student dynamic underscores a important shift: how does Dante feel about Shay becomes less about judgment and more about companionship.

 Key Moments Illustrating Dante’s Feelings